 Welcome to Lake Freeman Life.
-We’re here to be a fun, informative resource for folks who live and play around one of Indiana’s most beautiful lakes.
-Lake Freeman in Monticello, Indiana, is a unique treasure — ten miles long with fifty miles of shoreline that offers boaters, fishermen, family and friends countless opportunities to enjoy the outdoors.
-We want to offer fresh and relevant information about Lake Freeman.
-Share LakeFreemanLife.com with family and friends.
+We’re here to be the go to, informative resource for the people who live and play around one of Indiana’s most beautiful lakes.
+Lake Freeman is located in Monticello, Indiana and is a unique treasure.
+Formed by the construction of the Oakdale Dam in 1925 it is ten miles long and enjoys fifty miles of shoreline.
+Boaters, fishermen, families and visitors have countless opportunities to enjoy the water and beauty.
+At Lake Freeman Life, we want to offer fresh and relevant information.
+Share LakeFreemanLife.com with your family and friends.
 Bookmark it for yourself.
-Come back often.
+Come back often.Talk to us!
 We want to keep you informed with stories, news, photos, contests and conversation.
 We hope you find LakeFreemanLife.com useful.